pglotfel/assemble/README.md

 ![](/images/problematic-example-1.png)

-And then somet time passes...
+And then some time passes...

 and more time...